Tikubonn/mint/README.md

 make_tmp_mint_from_int(num1, 2525);
 make_tmp_mint_from_int(num2, 2828);
 add_tmp_mint_from_int(num3, num1, num2);
-mint *numexp = copy_mint(num3); // if you want to keep calculation result after exit from current stack frame, you should copy with automatic or manual function . return numexp;
+mint *numexp = copy_mint(num3); // if you want to keep calculation result after exit from current stack frame, you should copy with automatic or manual function. return numexp;
 ```